MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/authentication-integration.md

 ---

-# How to: Add authentication to your app
+# How to: Add ADAL authentication to your app

 This topic describes the basics of user authentication for your RMS-enabled app.